|Age Divisions & Categories:

 Solo, Duet/Trio, Small Group (4-9 dancers), Large Group (10-19 dancers), Line (20 or more dancers), and Productions (Must be 4-8 minutes long.
 May contain any style or combination of styles).

 PLEASE NOTE: Rookie League and 19+ Productions will not compete in the production category.
 They will instead compete against the other lines in their respective categories.
-Note that productions that include any dancers over the age of 19 are considered 19+ and will compete against the other 19+ lines.
+Note that productions that include any dancers 20 years of age or older are considered 19+ and will compete against the other 19+ lines.

 Rookie League: (recreational)

 The rookie league is for recreational dancers with little or no competition experience, dancing less than 3 hours per week.
-Any dancer competing in the rookie league may not compete in the American league.
+Any dancer competing in the rookie league may not compete in the American League with the exception of production routines.
 Dancers competing in the rookie league may compete in the National league; however, the rookie league should be reserved for truly recreational dancers.
-Groups may be placed in the rookie league only if that group is made-up of at least 50% rookie league dancers.
+Groups may not be placed in the rookie league if more than 1/3 (33.33%) of the dancers are in the National League.
 The judges may move up routines from the rookie league to the National league at their discretion if they believe that the routine does not belong in the recreational division.
 There will be no cash prizes in this division.
 There will be a presentation of top scores as well as a gift certificate presented to the top scoring routine.

 If a duet/trio contains a National league and a rookie dancer, it must dance as National league.
 If a future hall of famer duet/trio contains a competitive and rookie dancer, it must dance as competitive.